manics/jupyterlab-promptclose/README.md

 ![Github Actions Status](https://github.com/manics/jupyterlab-promptclose/workflows/Build/badge.svg)

-Prompt when JupyterLab window is closed
+Prompt when JupyterLab window is closed.

+Do you find yourself using the `Ctrl-w` keyboard shortcut (delete the previous word in Bash) in a JupyterLab terminal and accidentally closing your browser window instead?
+Then install this extension and you should see a prompt before the window is closed.

 ## Requirements